VirgilSecurity/virgil-sdk-cpp/README.md

 auto card = future.get();
 ```

-#### Sign then encrypt data
+### Sign then encrypt data

-Virgil SDK allows you to use a user's Private Key and his or her Cards to sign, then encrypt any kind of data.
+Virgil Core SDK allows you to use a user's private key and their Virgil Cards to sign and encrypt any kind of data.

-In the following example, we load a Private Key from a customized Key Storage and get the recipient's Card from the Virgil Cards Services.
-The Recipient's Card contains a Public Key with which we will encrypt the data and verify a signature.
+In the following example, we load a private key from a customized key storage and get recipient's Card from the Virgil Cards Service.
+Recipient's Card contains a public key which we will use to encrypt the data and verify a signature.

 ```cpp
 #include <virgil/sdk/cards/CardManager.h>